Maximus4i/MaximusOS/README.md

 ## Features

-- Introduces me: Maximus, 16, finally actually learning to code thanks to Hackclub
+- Introduces me
-- Showcases [NAI](https://nai.maximushub.net), my personal AI assistant (from Latin *nasci* — to be born)
+- Introduces [NAI](https://nai.maximushub.net), my personal AI assistant.
-- Honest about my background: most of NAI was AI-written, which is exactly why I want to learn
-- Covers my hobbies and the massive list of things I want to learn
+- Covers my non-existent hobbies and the massive list of things I want to learn

 ## How It Works